 The money with which to build these splendid manor houses came from the proceeds of mercenary work and allowed the patrician families of Schwyz to express themselves in different ways.
 It is interesting that the governing families made the interiors much more splendid than the exteriors.
 They wanted to preserve the façade of the ‘Landesgemeinde’ (‘cantonal assembly’) democracy and not highlight the contrast with the peasantry too strongly.

 CHF 310.– flat rate for up to 20 persons

 incl. admission to the Ital Reding House (Mai to October)

 German / English, French and Italian on request

 Most of the manor houses are not open to the public.
-The Ital Reding estate and the Bethlehem House are open to the public from 1 May to 31 October and admission cost an additional CHF 2.50 per person.
+The Ital Reding estate and the Bethlehem House are open to the public from 1 May to 31 October and admission cost.